compsci589-summer24/compsci589-summer24.github.io/pages/assignments/lib/assignment1.md

 In this assignment you will practice putting together a simple image classification pipeline, based on the k-Nearest Neighbor or the SVM/Softmax classifier.
 The goals of this assignment are as follows:

-- understand the basic **Image Classification pipeline** and the data-driven approach (train/predict stages)
+- Understand the basic **Image Classification pipeline** and the data-driven approach (train/predict stages)
-- understand the train/val/test **splits** and the use of validation data for **hyperparameter tuning**.
+- Understand the train/val/test **splits** and the use of validation data for **hyperparameter tuning**.
-- develop proficiency in writing efficient **vectorized** code with numpy
+- Develop proficiency in writing efficient **vectorized** code with numpy
-- implement and apply a k-Nearest Neighbor (**kNN**) classifier
+- Implement and apply a k-Nearest Neighbor (**kNN**) classifier
-- implement and apply a Multiclass Support Vector Machine (**SVM**) classifier
+- Implement and apply a Multiclass Support Vector Machine (**SVM**) classifier
-- implement and apply a **Softmax** classifier
+- Implement and apply a **Softmax** classifier
-- implement and apply a **Two layer neural network** classifier
-- understand the differences and tradeoffs between these classifiers
+- Understand the differences and tradeoffs between these classifiers
-- get a basic understanding of performance improvements from using **higher-level representations** than raw pixels (e.g. color histograms, Histogram of Gradient (HOG) features)
+- Get a basic understanding of performance improvements from using **higher-level representations** than raw pixels (e.g. color histograms, Histogram of Gradient (HOG) features)

 ### [Q1: k-Nearest Neighbor classifier (30 points)](#q1-k-nearest-neighbor-classifier-20-points)